daos-stack/daos/docs/admin/pool_operations.md

 !!! warning
     Concurrent creation of pools using **size percentage** could lead to `ENOSPACE` errors.
-Indeed, this operations is not atomic and the overall available size retrieved in a first step could be different from the one available when the second step will be performed (i.e. the creation of the pool).
+Indeed, these operations are not atomic and the overall available size retrieved in the first step could be different from the size actually available when the second step will be performed (i.e. allocation of space for the pool).

 Examples: